Best Amazon Prime Day 2018 deals: Phones, accessories, and more

 [Amazon link coming soon]

-AmazonBasics Straight Cable Lightning Car Charger - 5V 12W - 3 Foot - Black: Charge any iPhone (5 and above) for a great discount of $5.83 (about $8 off).$8 off a lightening port car charger
+AmazonBasics Straight Cable Lightning Car Charger - 5V 12W - 3 Foot - Black: Charge any iPhone (5 and above) for a great discount of $5.83 (about $8 off).See it on Amazon

 iOttie Easy One Touch 4 Dashboard & Windshield Car Mount Phone Holder: For $17 ($8 off), this car mounted phone holder works for the iPhone X, iPhone 8 Plus, iPhone 7, iPhone 6s, iPhone SE; Samsung Galaxy S9, S8, S7, and S6; Samsung Galaxy S6 and S7 Edge; Samsung Galaxy Note 8, and other smartphones.